Para leer este hoja informativa en español, presione aquí.

 Baseline Blood Tests

-Before you start HIV treatment, your health care provider should have you take a number of blood tests.
-These are your original, or baseline tests.
-Future test results will be compared to your original or baseline results to see how you are doing and how well your treatment is working.
+Before you start HIV treatment, your health care provider will take blood for a number of tests.
+These are your original, or baseline, tests.
+Future test results will be compared to your original results to see how you are doing and how well your treatment is working.

 - Viral load test: The viral load test measures the amount of HIV in your blood.
 After you start HIV treatment, you should see your viral load go down.
 Your viral load should be checked about a month after you start or change HIV drugs.
 After that, it should be checked every three to four months until it becomes undetectable in your bloodstream (there is too little virus to detect with standard tests).
 Once your viral load becomes and stays undetectable, it should be checked every six months.

-- Resistance test: The resistance test helps determine which drugs are likely to work against the strain of HIV you have.
-Experts recommend that everyone get a resistance test before starting or changing HIV treatments, even if you do not plan to start HIV treatment for a while.
+- Resistance test: The resistance test helps determine which drugs are likely to work against the strain of HIV that you have.
+Experts recommend that everyone get a resistance test before starting or changing HIV treatment.

 - Other tests to check your overall health: These include complete blood count (CBC), chemistry screen, lipid profile (cholesterol and fat), liver tests, and glucose (blood sugar).
 Your health care provider should talk with you about how often these tests need to be done.